lanl/BEE/doc-src/README.md

 # sys.path.insert(0, os.path.abspath('./beeflow'))
 ```

+**Warning**: currently, o generate documentation for a module that uses the `wf_interface` module, Neo4j must first be
+running to avoid an exception from occurring while `sphinx-build` is running.

 To automatically generate documentation for a Python module, create a section with the following format in a reST file:

 ```rst